derfarctor/dagchat/README.md

 # dagchat
-An open source, end-to-end encrypted, messaging protocol and program for the nano and banano blockchains
+An open source desktop messaging app for nano and banano, working entirely on top of the nano and banano blockchains using the dagchat protocol for end-to-end encrypted messages.